HamsaJ/systems-design/asynchronous-and-synchronous-communication.md

 ---
 description: >-
-  synchronous and synchronous communication are two fundamental approaches to data transfer and processing in systems design.
+  Asynchronous and synchronous communication are two fundamental approaches to data transfer and processing in systems design.
 These two methods have distinct characteristics that affect the performance,
 ---